 Greenhouse cover #6: Vinyl coverings

-Questions you must ask yourself before choosing the a good cover for your greenhouse shade system
+Questions before choosing the a good cover for your greenhouse shade system

 Get the following questions answered before making the final choice: